Gracias a la vida: Lyrics

-Critical reception
+Reception

-The song "Gracias a la vida" was considered as a "humanist hymn" by Chilean music journalist Marisol García.
-In 2009 the former president Michelle Bachelet expressed her "affection and admiration" for Mercedes Sosa and "Gracias a la vida" with the following phrase: «As you know today, "Gracias a la vida" is a song of ours, but also a universal one.
-Note that there are many artists from many countries who have recorded it and made it famous and one of those voices, perhaps the most vigorous in Latin America, is that of Mercedes Sosa».
-In 2013 it was inducted into the Latin Grammy Hall of Fame.
+The song has been the subject of continued critical praise since its release.
+In 2009, then-Chilean president Michelle Bachelet described her "affection and admiration" for Mercedes Sosa's rendition, remarking: «As you know today, "Gracias a la vida" is a song of ours, but also a universal one.
+Note that there are many artists from many countries who have recorded it and made it famous, and one of those voices, perhaps the most vigorous in Latin America, is that of Mercedes Sosa».
+In 2013, "Gracias a la vida" was inducted into the Latin Grammy Hall of Fame, an honor bestowed by the Latin Academy of Recording Arts & Sciences on recordings of lasting historical significance.